 Employees must not request or accept inducements of money, goods, discounts or hospitality of any kind outside the normal scope of business hospitality.
 Only the editor or a nominee is authorised to accept offers of free or discounted hospitality such as travel and accommodation on behalf of a publication.

-Where a journalist or contributor is found to have breached the Private Media code a range of actions could be taken, including further training, formal performance management or termination.
+Where a journalist or contributor is found to have breached the Company code a range of actions could be taken, including further training, formal performance management or termination.
+Australian Press Council membership.

 All publications are bound by the standards of practice of the Australian Press Council.
 If you are unsatisfied with the response to your complaint by our editorial team you may approach the council to seek resolution.